Lung Cancer Screening: Detect it Before Physical Symptoms

 The American Lung Association estimates that about 8 million Americans are considered at high risk for lung cancer and are recommended for screening.
 If half of these adults were screened, more than 12,000 lung cancer deaths could be prevented.

-“There’s not a lot of publicity around the screening, so people don’t know about it,” explains Dr. Villamizar, a thoracic surgeon and lung expert at Sylvester.
+“There’s not a lot of publicity around the screening, so people don’t know about it,” says Nestor Villamizar, M.D., a thoracic surgeon and lung expert at Sylvester Comprehensive Cancer, part of the University of Miami Health System.
 “Our goal is hopefully to get it as well-known as a mammography or a colonoscopy.”

-About 234,030 new cases of lung cancer are expected to be diagnosed in 2018, according to American Cancer Society estimates, with about 154,050 deaths this year alone.
-It is the second most common cancer after breast in women and prostrate in men.
+About 228,820 new cases of lung cancer are expected to be diagnosed in 2020, according to the American Cancer Society.
+The organization estimates about 135,720 lung cancer deaths this year alone.
+It is the second most common cancer after breast in women and prostate in men.
 Yet lung cancer has beat out breast cancer as the deadliest cause of cancer-related deaths in men and women, and more people die of lung cancer each year than of colon, breast, and prostate cancers combined.

 “Part of the issue,” Dr. Villamizar, says, “is that it’s hard to detect.
 It also tends to be quite aggressive and metastasize faster [than other cancers].”

 Studies show that as many as 80% of patients with a pulmonary nodule (or spot) one centimeter or smaller live at least five years past the diagnosis.
 In comparison, that rate of survival plummets to less than 20% when all patients with lung cancer, including those with larger, fast-growing nodules, are accounted for.